Julius Dirksen: Emmen

 On 31 January 2022, Dirksen signed a contract with Emmen until June 2023, with an option to extend for an additional year.
 He did not make any appearances for their senior squad for the remainder of the 2021–22 season.
 He made his Eredivisie debut for Emmen on 4 September 2022 in a game against AZ Alkmaar, as a half-time substitute.
-He made his first start six days later against Excelsior.
+He made his first start a few days later in a 2-1 league away defeat against Excelsior on 9 September 2022.